neilenns/mobiflight-docs/content/devices/encoder/configuring-device/index.md

 Click on the board the device is connected to then select **Encoder** from the **Add device** menu.

-{{% screenshot image="add-device-menu.png" title="Screenshot of the menu open with the Encoder item highlighted." %}}
+{{< screenshot image="add-device-menu.png" title="Screenshot of the menu open with the Encoder item highlighted." >}}

 ### Configure the encoder pins

-Use the **Pin settings** dropdown to specify the board pins for the left and right pin of the encoder.
+Use the **Pin settings** dropdown to specify the board pins for the left and right pins of the encoder.

-Use the **Type** dropdown to specify the type of the encoder.
+Select the **Type** dropdown to specify the type of the encoder.

-Use the **Name** field to give the encoder a meaningful name.
-This name is shown in the output configuration screens when assigning a flight simulator input to the encoder.
+Provide a meaningful name for the encoder in the **Name**.
+This name is shown in the output configuration screens when assigning the encoder to a flight simulator input.

 > [!TIP]
 > The encoder type usually isn't listed on the encoder datasheet.